turtlethumbs/OldPhonePad/ReadMe.md

 #### Format

-The input must follow specific rules to pass validation logic with the class method.
+The input must follow specific rules to pass validation logic within the class method.

 1) The input may consist of only the following chracters '0123456789*#' and black space ' '.
 2) The input must always be terminated with a '#' character that only appears once.